DataDog/hiring-engineers/answers.md

 ![custom metric running](images/custom_metric_running.png)

 Next up was to change the collection interval so it only submits the metric once every 45 seconds.
 The **bonus question** asks if this can be done without modifying the Python check file that I created.
 I'm actually not sure of how to modify the interval by changing the Python file.
 Maybe it's something obvious like creating an if-statement that only lets it run once every three times, but the way I found how to do it when researching was not through that.

 According to the documentation for the custom agent check, the checks run every 15-20 seconds depending on how many integrations there are.
 The way to change how often the metric is submitted is to add the `min_collection_interval` property in the `yaml` file that corresponds with the custom agent check.
 The way that works -based on my understanding of the documentation- is that when the collection check comes around every 15-20 seconds, it'll see if 45 seconds have elapsed since it last submitted the metric.
 If 45 seconds have not elapsed, it won't submit the metric.
 If 45 seconds have elapsed, it will.

 In my experience, this means that it either submits the my_metric every 40 seconds, or every 60 seconds.
 Before I changed the collection interval, it was submitting every 20 seconds.
 When I changed it, it does 40 seconds or 60 seconds.
 I kind of get why it is doing that, but not completely.
-Regardless, I think that's the best way to do it.
+Regardless, I think the `min_collection_interval` is the best way to do it.

 ![collection interval change](images/collection_interval_change.png)